meltano/meltano/docs/src/_guide/integration.md

 ## Incremental replication state

-Most extractors (Singer taps) generate [state](https://hub.meltano.com/singer/spec#state) when they are run, that can be passed along with a subsequent invocation to have the extractor pick up where it left off the previous time (handled automatically for [`meltano run`](/reference/command-line-interface#run) and with the `--state-id` argument for `meltano elt`).
+Most extractors (Singer taps) generate [state](https://hub.meltano.com/singer/spec#state) when they are run, that can be passed along with a subsequent invocation to have the extractor pick up where it left off the previous time (handled automatically for [`meltano run`](/reference/command-line-interface#run).

 Loaders (Singer targets) take in data and state messages from extractors and are responsible for forwarding the extractor state to Meltano once the associated data has been successfully persisted in the destination.